AJNOURI/monitorcfg/readme.md

 -----------------------

 # IOS: is the prefix learned from a specific routing protocol?
-Get device data dictionary from a script Dictionary object
 ```
 dataDict = {'R1': [\
     {'ip': '192.168.0.204'}, \